 How to measure spiciness?

-Spiciness used to be measured using the so-called Scoville unit scale.
-This scale (developed back in 1912 already) uses tasters to determine how spicy a pepper or mixture of peppers is.
-This is done by making a series of dilutions of a pepper.
-Once the heat can no longer be perceived the amount of dilutions required to do so is a measure for spiciness
+Nevertheless, using human testers is still a commonly used method.
+The Scoville unit scale uses human testers to determine and compare spiciness.
+This scale, developed back in 1912, uses tasters to determine how spicy a pepper or mixture of peppers is.
+Tasters get a series of dilutions of a specific pepper.
+At a certain point, the pepper is so diluted that the tasted can no longer perceive it.
+The number of dilutions required is the measure for spiciness.

-The first factor is the amount of water or salt a plant received during its flowering stage.
-Some species make more spicy peppers when they’ve been subjected to a drought (source).
-Also the amount of salt in which the pepper plant is grown can be of influence (source).
-Thus the growing of peppers will impact spiciness and not always can this be controlled for easily.
+A possible factor of influence is the amount of water or salt a plant received during its flowering stage.
+Some species make more spicy peppers when they’ve been subjected to a drought.
+Also the amount of salt in which the pepper plant is grown can be of influence.

 When manufacturing products with peppers these are all factors to take into account.
 If you want to produce a super spicy condiment, you should take care your process does not influence the spiciness too much.

 Capsaicin isn’t distributed evenly throughout a pepper.
 The concentration of capsaicin is a lot higher in the pith, the white structures within the peppers that connect the seeds to the outer skin of the pepper.
 By removing these whitish parts, the heat of the pepper is reduced significantly.